KOsaCoCO/Resume/README.md

 --------
 Personal Experience
 --------
-Outskinn The Skin-walker
+Outskin The Skin-walker
 ------
 May 2026 - present

 • Utilise webcoding to prototype minigames
-• Github as source control, paired Visual Studio and Claude Ai
+• Github as source control, paired Visual Studio and Claude AI
 • Designed dialogue using flowcharts for event system navigation
 • Economy diagrams for balacing game state
 • Microsoft Word for documentation